Co-living: a new way to live in the city

 Scott Franklin, founder of PGP

+The social entrepreneur.
 Scott Franklin founded Property Guardian Protection (PGP), which secures and maintains vacant urban buildings to rent out as temporary homes.
-“We’re creating safe, affordable homes that help to foster communities in the city.
-Every six guardians share a kitchen and every five guardians share bathroom facilities.”
+‘We’re creating safe, affordable homes that help to foster communities in the city.
+Every six guardians share a kitchen and every five guardians share bathroom facilities.’
+Take a tour of guardian Hannah’s shared home in a former warehouse run by PGP.

 Find full results of the One Shared House 2030 survey and participate online